aig-upf/sltp/README.md

     pip install -e .

-This should install all the required dependencies.
+This should build and install all the required dependencies, including some the C++ feature generator module, which should be compiled and installed transparently.

 ## Usage